 Low Voltage Transformers and Service Pillars

-Transformers receive 11kV supply from Zone Substations and transform electricity to lower voltages suitable for residential, commercial and industrial uses.
-Service Pillars represent a physical point of connection for customer to the network.
-The below images depict the general scale and characteristics of transformers (which can be both pad or pole mounted) and service pillars within Energex’s Network.
+Transformers receive 11kV supply from zone substations and transform electricity to lower voltages suitable for residential, commercial and industrial uses.
+Service pillars represent a physical point of connection for customers to the network.
+The below images depict the general scale and characteristics of transformers (which can be both pad or pole mounted) and service pillars within our electricity network.

 Referral enquiry form

-To make an enquiry regarding Electricity Infrastructure (i.e. Easements and Substation) referral requirements, please complete the Request for Information Form.
+To make an enquiry regarding electricity infrastructure (i.e. easements and substation) referral requirements, please complete our online Request for Information Form.